Spring Time Allergies

 - When you’ve been outdoors, take a shower, wash your hair, and change your clothes immediately when you come in to wash the pollen off.

-- Protect yourself early on, be proactive – consult with either Dr. Rodwin or our naturopath about what NATURAL allergy supplements would be best suited for you and your symptoms and start taking these prior to allergy season.
+- Protect yourself early on, be proactive – consult with either Dr. Rodwin about what NATURAL allergy supplements would be best suited for you and your symptoms and start taking these prior to allergy season.

 - Allergy proof your home: Keep windows shut, use your air conditioner, take shoes off at the door, this will keep allergens outside.
 Use a HEPA (high-efficiency particulate air) filter on your vacuum and possibly a HEPA air filter on your furnace or a portable one (Questions?
-Ask either our naturopath or Dr. Barbara Rodwin)
+Ask Dr. Barbara Rodwin)

 For some, however, allergies are severe and require the attention of a doctor or other health care professional.
-At Back to Health Wellness Centre, Dr. Rodwin or our Naturopathic Doctor can provide different services such as acupuncture, laser therapy, or prescribe various Natural allergy supplements to help relieve allergy symptoms.
+At Back to Health Wellness Centre, Dr. Rodwin can provide different services such as acupuncture, laser therapy, or prescribe various Natural allergy supplements to help relieve allergy symptoms.

 Proper ergonomics are not just for the workplace, they are valuable for your home too, especially when undertaking spring cleaning!
 The following are useful tips to use when engaging in some common household spring cleaning activities that will help prevent injuries.